TienLuu/luuminhtien-test/README.md

 | src/App        | Main application routes, components that need to be mounted at all times regardless of current route, global css styles, etc. Basically anything considered global /ancestor of all modules. |
 | src/auth       | Authentication module                                                                                                                                                                        |
 | src/pages      | Project module                                                                                                                                                                               |

+## Libraries
+- Call API: axios
+- Form Management: react-hook-form
+- Router: react-router-dom
+- State Management: @reduxjs/toolkit
+- UI: SCSS

+## In the project directory, you can run:
+- `npm start`
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.